'Kingsman' writer teases crazy, different 'Golden Circle'

-So how do recapture that novelty in follow-up movie, "Kingsman: The Golden Circle"?
+So how do you recapture that novelty in the follow-up movie, "Kingsman: The Golden Circle"?

-That task falls to Jane Goldman, who co-wrote both Kingsman movie alongside director Matthew Vaughn.
+That task falls to Jane Goldman, who co-wrote both Kingsman movies alongside director Matthew Vaughn.

-Goldman spoke to me ahead of her appearance on a panel at this year's San Diego Comic-Con and shared her thoughts on finding the "perfect villain" for "Golden Circle," the kind of tech that terrifies and interests her and the task of resurrecting a fan favorite character.
+Goldman, who spoke to me ahead of her appearance on a panel at this year's San Diego Comic-Con, shared her thoughts on finding the "perfect villain" for "Golden Circle," the kind of tech that terrifies and interests her and the task of resurrecting a fan favorite character.

 The following is an edited transcript of our interview.